jinyoungch/xyz/posts/thoughts/on-growth.md

 Coming into this job around a year ago, I did anticipate that a bulk of my work-life would consist of building and maintaining software that had already been brought into existence by people other than myself.

-Those people being folks who are much more experienced than me and, naturally, with a more informed perspective on how to implement solutions in the most optimised, tried-and-tested ways.
+Those people being folks who are much more experienced than me and, naturally, with a more informed perspective on how to implement solutions in the most optimised ways.

 To this end, I would like to acknowledge how life-changing it has been to learn from my colleagues at Babbel and to collaborate with them.

 Being one of only a handful of junior software engineers in a company of ~300 engineers, I feel a unique sense of privilege that empowers me to soak up as much knowledge as I can during my time here.

-Most importantly, the more I get immersed into this career path, the more I'm slowly coming to terms with how valuable ones interpersonal skills are when paired with technical skills.
+Most importantly, the more I immerse myself in this career path, the more I'm slowly coming to terms with how highly valued ones interpersonal skills are when backed by strong technical skills.

-By the time I feel ready to leave Babbel, I hope to become a stronger engineer in both camps.
+By the time I leave Babbel, I hope to grow into a stronger software engineer in both camps.

 More on this next time. 🏕